danog/MadelineProtoDocs/old_docs/API_docs_v40/types/!X.md

 [Back to constructor index](index.md)

 Represents a TL serialized payload.
-Typicall you would want to provide a simple constructor or a method array here (method name under `_` as with constructors).
+Typicall yyou would want to provide a simple constructor or a method array here (method name under `_` as with constructors).